 The Dulles Greenway was one of the first highways of its kind in the United States and is the first private road in Virginia since 1816.
 It was built under the Virginia Highway Corporation Act of 1988 and opened in 1995.
 By law, the owner of the road, Toll Road Investors Partnership II, L.P.
 (TRIP II), is permitted to submit requests to the Virginia State Corporation Commission (SCC) to approve toll rate increases on the Dulles Greenway.

-Numerous efforts have been initiated over the years to provide relief for Northern Virginia drivers from these automatic annual Dulles Greenway toll rate increases, including during the 2019 Virginia General Assembly Session.
-Two bills, introduced by Senator Stanley and Delegate LaRock, would have amended the powers of the SCC to regulate toll operators of the Dulles Greenway.
+Since then, numerous efforts have been initiated over the years to provide relief for Northern Virginia drivers from these automatic annual Dulles Greenway toll rate increases.
+In recent years, during the 2019 Virginia General Assembly Session, two bills (introduced by Senator Stanley and Delegate LaRock) would have amended the powers of the SCC to regulate toll operators of the Dulles Greenway.
 They were defeated in their respective committees.
-Two other bills, introduced by Senator Favola and Delegate Bell, would have directed the Virginia Department of Transportation (VDOT) to evaluate potential opportunities for increased efficiency through combined operations of the Dulles Toll Road and the Dulles Greenway.
+Two other bills, introduced by Senator Favola and then-Delegate Bell, would have directed the Virginia Department of Transportation (VDOT) to evaluate potential opportunities for increased efficiency through combined operations of the Dulles Toll Road and the Dulles Greenway.
 They were also unsuccessful.